BloomTech-Labs/CS10-business-review/true-business/README.md

 from [`src/index.js`](src/index.js).

-If you had previously enabled service workers in your production deployment and have decided that you would like to disable them for all your existing users, you can swap out the call to `registerServiceWorker()` in [`src/index.js`](src/index.js) first by modifying the service worker import:
+If you had previously enabled service workers in your production deployment and have decided that you would like to disable them for all your existing subscribers, you can swap out the call to `registerServiceWorker()` in [`src/index.js`](src/index.js) first by modifying the service worker import:
 ```javascript
 import { unregister } from './registerServiceWorker';
 ```
 and then call `unregister()` instead.
-After the user visits a page that has `unregister()`, the service worker will be uninstalled.
+After the subscriber visits a page that has `unregister()`, the service worker will be uninstalled.
 Note that depending on how `/service-worker.js` is served, it may take up to 24 hours for the cache to be invalidated.